There has been a debate about whether carbohydrate is essential for human survival. Some will argue that it is.

 Click4Biology: Option A1 Components of the human diet.

 The above researcher has shut this article down.
 However the wayback machine has the page in web history and the paper shown here on May 14, 2012.
 Too bad he closed the page down, since he should publish the paper.
+Here is a screenshot taken using the wayback machine:

 Essentials of Human Nutrition, Second Edition,